 If you use these terms interchangeably, you’re not alone.
 And the foodie police really don’t care!
 But here are the definitions, FYI.

 Chicken broth is typically made from chicken meat.
-Chicken without the bones is simmer along with aromatics, vegetables and seasonings until the flavors are extracted.
+Chicken without the bones is simmered along with aromatics, vegetables, and seasonings until the flavors are extracted.

 On the other hand, chicken stock is made from bony parts of the chicken, so that both the meat and bones are cooked.
-Stock becomes thicker and richer than broth due to the gelatin extracted from the bones.
-Stock tends to be unseasoned, though I make mine flavored with salt, pepper and garlic like my chicken broth.
+The stock becomes thicker and richer than broth due to the gelatin extracted from the bones.
+Stock tends to be unseasoned, though I make mine flavored with salt, pepper, and garlic like my chicken broth.

 How Do You Make Instant Pot Chicken Stock or Broth?